 However, company letters and health declarations will continue to be accepted at border crossings while the State transitions to the G2G Pass program.

 While Western Australia’s borders are currently closed to all international and interstate travel, employees in the resources sector are currently exempt to those restrictions.
 However, no interstate FIFO workers employed by the mining industry will be allowed to enter Western Australia without first quarantining for 14 days.

 No one may enter Western Australia without satisfying the criteria for an “exemption”.
 There is an exemption on FIFO workers which will allow FIFO workers to enter into Western Australia or relocate to Western Australia.
 This exemption extends to immediate family members.
 However, all FIFO workers will be subject to a strict 14 day quarantine upon entering Western Australia.
 There are limited exemptions for specialist skills.
 Those who meet these exemptions will not be required to quarantine.

 Intrastate travel within Western Australia

-regional Aboriginal community restriction (all access to regional Aboriginal communities has been restricted – including for mining and mineral exploration employees); and
+a) remote Aboriginal community restriction (all access to regional Aboriginal communities has been restricted – including for mining and mineral exploration employees); and

 (b) (potentially) self-imposed restrictions by native title holders (we are aware that some Aboriginal representative bodies have imposed their own restrictions on lands subject to native title determinations).